broadinstitute/monster/tech-docs/devops/strategy.md

 The command center's chart installs into the Flux CD namespace, creating:
 1. The Flux CD `helm-operator` deployment
-2. A `HelmRelease` CRD for Airflow, targeting its namespace
-3. A `HelmRelease` CRD for the Argo UI, targeting its namespace
+2. A `HelmRelease` CRD for the Argo UI, targeting its namespace
-4. A `HelmRelease` CRD per processing project, targeting their respective namespaces to install:
+3. A `HelmRelease` CRD per processing project, targeting their respective namespaces to install:
    * An Argo workflow controller
    * Any project-specific GKE resources
-5. Any pod security policies and RBAC rules required to get all the components above running
+4. Any pod security policies and RBAC rules required to get all the components above running

 The specific versions tracked by each `HelmRelease` CRD are template-ized as values in the top- level Helm chart, allowing us to use the same chart for environments of varying stability.